Treatment of Fixed Assets in Singapore

 - Subsequent cost does not include the cost of day-to-day maintenance.
 For example, if a company owns a refrigerator truck, the daily cost of cleaning and maintaining the truck cannot be recognised as a subsequent cost, such daily costs are instead, recognised in the Profit & Loss Statement.
 But if the refrigerating unit in the truck is replaced, this replacement cost will qualify as cost (carrying amount) of fixed asset, provided it meets the recognition criteria.
 And any recognition given to previous replacement cost and remaining carrying amount will be withdrawn.

 - Likewise the cost of inspection carried out to meet the condition for continued operation of an entity’s asset (for example, inspections carried out for oil rigs, aircrafts etc) shall also qualify as cost (carrying amount) of the fixed asset.
 Any remaining carrying amount from the previously recognised inspection costs will also be derecognised.

 Determination of Carrying Amount

 Measurement on Recognition

-An item of property, plant or equipment that is recognized, as fixed asset shall be initially measured at its cost subsequently it shall be measured by applying Cost Model or Revaluation Model.
+An item of property, plant or equipment that is recognised as fixed asset shall be initially measured at its cost.
+Subsequently, it shall be measured by applying Cost Model or Revaluation Model.
 The model chosen should be adopted as the entity’s accounting policy and should be applied to measuring the entire class of asset.

 Upon recognition of property, plant or equipment as a fixed asset it must be measured initially at its cost.